vanHeemstraSystems/product-strategy-headstart/README.md

-# product-strategy-headstart
+product-strategy-headstart
-Product Strategy - Headstart
+# Product Strategy - Headstart

+Based on "Important elements every new product strategy needs to have" at https://www.christianstrunk.com/blog/product-strategy